 Trusted to care in

-Here at Martlet Manor, our aim when we open this autumn is to support your loved one, allowing them to lead an independent and fulfilling life.
+Here at Martlet Manor, our aim is to support your loved one, allowing them to lead an independent and fulfilling life.

 We know that choosing the perfect home for your loved one can appear daunting, so we’ve prepared the following guide to the types of care we will offer.

-Martlet Manor will offer the perfect environment for older people with a range of needs, allowing your loved one to continue enjoying a well-rounded comfortable lifestyle.
-With a wide range of event and activities, including music, art, and gentle exercises, residents will remain engaged, enjoying an enriching sense of community.Read more
+Martlet Manor offers the perfect environment for older people with a range of needs, allowing your loved one to continue enjoying a well-rounded comfortable lifestyle.
+With a wide range of event and activities, including music, art, and gentle exercises, residents remain engaged, enjoying an enriching sense of community.Read more

 Offering short term respite care means that we can help those caring for relatives in the community.
 Allowing you to recharge and refresh, our team takes care of your loved one.
 We can also ease the transition from hospital stay to home living, smoothing the process and making it easier for all involved.Read more